VirtusLab/beholder/README.md

 Defining view
 -------------

 Usually for data in view does not came form single table so we have to create view that is materialisation of some query.
-Beholder provieds such utility.
+Beholder provides such utility.
 We can create Slick's table that operate on view (it is read only).

 ```scala
 case class UserMachineView(email: String, system: String, cores: Int)